2026 Maryland House of Delegates election: District 27A

 District 27A encompasses part of north Charles and south Prince George's counties, including Waldorf, Bryantown, and Danville.
 One-term Democratic incumbent Kevin Harris won election with 98.0 percent of the vote in 2022.
+In November 2025, Harris was nominated by the Calvert, Charles, and Prince George's County Democratic Central Committees to the Maryland Senate to succeed Michael A. Jackson, who was appointed by Governor Wes Moore to serve as the Secretary of Maryland State Police.